I am a Professor of Physics at the University of Colorado at Boulder.

 The American Institute of Physics (AIP) rated the "Perfect Liquid at RHIC" the top physics story of 2005.
 For details link here.

-Most of my present work is on the PHENIX experiment which began running in the summer of 2000 at the Brookhaven National Laboratory (BNL) Relativistic Heavy-Ion Collider (RHIC).
-I am currently the Trigger Coordinator for the PHENIX experiment.
+Most of my present work is focussed on the PHENIX experiment which began running in the summer of 2000 at the Brookhaven National Laboratory (BNL) Relativistic Heavy-Ion Collider (RHIC).
 The experiment and accelerator are currently undergoing major upgrades for new measurement capabilities and higher luminosities.
 The next decade of measurements should provide exciting new discoveries and precision measurements of the properties of the quark gluon plasma.
-There is also a new program starting at the Large Hadron Collider at CERN to study this state of matter at even higher temperatures.
+There is also a new program just started at the Large Hadron Collider at CERN to study this state of matter at even higher temperatures.
+For the first six months of 2011, I was on sabbatical at the Niels Bohr Institute in Copenhagen, Denmark working with the University of Copenhagen group on the ALICE Experiment.

 Biological Physics:

-Recently I developed an interest in understanding how mutations in simple organisms interact to
+I have an interest in understanding how mutations in simple organisms interact to

 balance genetic diversity and evolutionary selection.
 This work is now published in the journal